aerospike-community/avs-benchmark-ann/README.md

 ## --prometheushb SECS

 Prometheus heartbeat in secs.
-The heartbeat updates common information to Prometheus (default: 5 seconds)
+The heartbeat updates common information to Prometheus.
+If zero, Prometheus is disabled. (default: 5 seconds)

 ## --exitdelay wait